ampproject/amphtml/extensions/amp-story/amp-story.md

 ## Localization

-To localize your story, include the language code in the `lang` attribute on the `<html>` tag of your story, such as `<html ⚡ lang="en">` for English.
+You should always include the language code in the `lang` attribute on the `<html>` tag of your story, such as `<html ⚡ lang="en">` for English content.
 The supported language codes are:

 -   ar (Arabic)
 -   de (German)